 Today, many popular brands have created their own communities on social media for smooth interaction flow with their audience.
 For example, HubSpot has created different community groups targeting separate needs of their users on Facebook, such as HubSpot Certified, HubSpot Updates, and many more.

 You can't simply segment your audience on one social media platform and rest.
-This will only give you a partial view of your audience.
+This will only give you a partial view of your audience size.
 You need to expand your research area to get accurate results.

 For example, if you have a fashion clothing brand that you promote on Facebook and Instagram.
 In that case, you should separately segment your audience on both platforms.

-After that, you should compare the needs and requirements of people on both your targeted platforms.
-This will help you understand how people behave and interact on two different social media platforms.
+After that, you should compare the needs and requirements of people on both targeted platforms.
+In this way, you will get to know how people behave and interact on two different social media platforms.

 To do so, old-school Excel sheets will work the best.
-In addition, you should create a separate Excel sheet with audience data collected from your social media platforms.
-This way, you can easily refer to your research whenever you plan to launch a new social media marketing campaign.
+You should create a separate Excel sheet with audience data collected from your social media platforms.
+So, whenever you plan to launch a new social media marketing campaign, you can easily refer to your research.

 Social media allows you to connect with users around the globe.
 This will help you promote your brand across the borders.

 Segmenting your social media audience one time will not be sufficient.
-Consumers' needs and preferences change frequently based on seasonal, market, and other demographic factors.
+Consumers' needs and preferences change frequently based on seasonal, market, and other demographic segmentation.

 Therefore, you need to constantly evaluate your social media segmentation data so that you can create a dynamic social media marketing plan.